The concept of a national cryptocurrency isn’t new, but the countries that have tried it haven’t had a lot of success.

 During the Riksbank Anniversary Conference in Sweden, Carney remarked, “the potential of central banking may involve fewer central bankers.”
 That came as a surprise, especially considering that Carney stated in the past that Bitcoin has failed so far in living true to its ambitions.
 It could help using a cryptocurrency margin trading platform like, Monfex.

-At the time, he said that nobody was using Bitcoin and other digital currencies as a medium of exchange.
+At the time, he said that nobody was using Bitcoin and other digital currencies as a medium of exchange until the arrival of crypto exchanges in UK.
 Bitcoin also couldn’t serve as a store of value since it’s all over the map.
 Still, it cannot be denied that more people are investing in the space and using crypto trading software like Bitcoin Trader to enter the market.

 Britcoin was launched on June 27, 2014.
 It’s about to turn four years old, but the national cryptocurrency remains largely unknown to residents.
 According to the founders, Britcoin is meant to solve the common issues associated with cryptocurrencies including volatility and scalability.
 It’s also created to maintain “true British ethics and values.”

 The idea behind the project is that distributing a digital currency to a huge population living in a small geographical area will result in higher penetration rates compared to a global cryptocurrency like Bitcoin.
 Trials of national cryptocurrencies have been done in Spain, Israel, and Iceland.

 In Iceland, the Auroracoin was created in February 2014, a time in which the country was experiencing a financial revolution.
 It was an idea that captured the interest of many, but today, the price of the coin has dropped significantly.